AWS setup guide

 eval $(credctl auth --format env)aws sts get-caller-identityExpected output:

-{ "UserId": "AROAI...:credctl-aBcDeFg1", "Account": "123456789012", "Arn": "arn:aws:sts::123456789012:assumed-role/credctl-device-role/credctl-aBcDeFg1"}Set up the credential helper
+{ "UserId": "AROAI...:credctl-aBcDeFg1", "Account": "123456789012", "Arn": "arn:aws:sts::123456789012:assumed-role/credctl-device-role/credctl-aBcDeFg1"}Or use the AWS profile:

 AWS_PROFILE=credctl aws s3 lsThis works with any tool that supports AWS profiles — Terraform, the AWS CDK, Pulumi, and all AWS SDKs.